 In the Soviet Union assembly and pull mechanisms (MTM) were produced by machine-building plants in Tuapse and Dushanbe, that’s why such terms as "Tuapsinka" and "Dushanbinka" became common designations at the time.
 Industry-specific jargon includes variety of buzzwords for lever winches – "frogs", "neftianki (oilers)", "mtmki", cable jacks, "taskateli (pullers)" and so on.

-Armavir Railway Engineering Plant had started manufacturing MTM- 1.6 assembly and pull mechanisms in 1983 exclusively for railway and military applications.
+Armavir Railway Engineering Plant had started manufacturing MTM- 1.6 assembly and pull mechanisms in 1983 exclusively for railway applications.
 In the nineties, after breakup of the USSR, the Engineering Department of the plant made substantial alterations in MTM-1.6 design, and the enterprise started selling the winches within the domestic market, as generally available tools.
 Later the range of produced assembly and pull mechanisms was complemented with winches of 0.8 and 3.2 ton load-lifting capacity.
 As of today, Kubanzheldormash JSC is the undisputed leader in Russia and the former Soviet Union region by production of assembly and pull mechanisms.

 |Type||Pulling power, ton||Hoisting speed, m/min||Handle force, N||Overall dimensions, mm||Weight, kg|